adosbuyu/adosbuyu/README.md

 🎓 I completed the **Data Analyst program at Coding Temple**, where I developed strong foundations in Python, SQL, Tableau, machine learning, and data storytelling.
 During the program, I completed a series of structured projects, including the **R Project**, **Capstone One**, and **Capstone Two**.

-💼 Most recently, I completed a **Tech Residency with Coding Temple via Riipen**, where I worked on **WholeViz** (formerly NovaViz) — a full-stack, no-code data visualization platform that allowed me to apply advanced skills in access control, logging, simulation, and visualization logic in a production-style environment.
+💼 Most recently, I completed a **Tech Residency with Coding Temple via Riipen**, where I worked on **WholeViz** — a full-stack, no-code data visualization platform that allowed me to apply advanced skills in access control, logging, simulation, and visualization logic in a production-style environment.

 ---